 7Bot is its first affordable robot arm.
 It comes with six degrees of freedom, and is powered by high-torque metal digital servos with force-control supported.
 In English, that means it can move through lots of different angles, and performance-wise it’s close to industry-standard robot arms.

-But that's not all.
+But that’s not all.
 It has artificial intelligence too, so you can program it and it can learn as it goes.
 Want someone to play chess against?
 7Bot is up to the task.
-It can even paint and help you do your homework.

 It comes with a standard Vacuum Cup Gripper for picking up and moving objects, and you can opt for the Two-Finger Gripper to give it more nimble uses.